jw120/mal/jw-c/README.md

 Todo
-  - combined mal_exception/str
+  - Why does main debug=1 say nothing
-  - New logic for debug
+  - Test debug more
-  - Tidy - tests for all, comments for all - done core and env
-  - debug levels?
-1 for mal level, 2 for internal.
-Better util for mal errors
   - function to show env
-  -  no pretty print for exception
+  - strncpy and strncomp everywhere

 readline
 pcre